Kilham, East Riding of Yorkshire: Community

-Kilham's Grade I listed Anglican parish church is dedicated to All Saints.
+The Grade I listed Anglican All Saints' Church, Kilham is the parish church.
 The church holds an annual flower festival.
-Outside the church is a grade II listed tethering ring in a stone block – evidence of the cattle trade and bull-baiting which once took place in the village.
+Outside the church is a grade II listed tethering ring in a stone block – evidence of the cattle trade and bull-baiting that once took place in the village.
 There is also a cast-iron water pump opposite the church.

-At one time there were six schools in the village, but only one now remains, Kilham C. of E. primary school, which was rated as good by Ofsted in 2015.
-In 1633, Lord John Darcy of Aston opened a grammar school in the village.
+At one time there were six schools in the village but only one now remains, Kilham C. of E. primary school, which was rated as good by Ofsted in 2015.
+In 1633 Lord John Darcy of Aston opened a grammar school in the village.
 It was closed by 1880 when the site was redeveloped as a temperance hall.

-In 2010 the Kilham Playing Field Association opened a recreational playing field on Back Lane, to provide a full-sized football pitch, a 5-a-side football pitch, grass tennis courts, adventure playground and cycle track.
+In 2010 the Kilham Playing Field Association opened a recreational playing field on Back Lane to provide a full-sized football pitch, a 5-a-side football pitch, grass tennis courts, adventure playground and cycle track.
 The Association, a registered charity, has been funded locally and through the Big Lottery fund and Grassroots.